No Stumbling over Idioms

 Copyight © 2002 Sylvan Zaft.
-This is the 10th chapter of Esperanto: A Language for the Global Village.
+Here is the tenth chapter of Esperanto: A Language for the Global Village.
 You may make electronic copies and paper copies for your personal use, and you may freely distribute verbatim copies which include this notice provided that you do not charge for these copies.
 You may not post this material to any site.
 You are invited to insert links to this site.
-For any other use, including publication, you must first get my permission.
-I welcome any suggestions about how to improve this work.
-My address is firstname.lastname@example.org
+For any other use, including publication, you must first get permission.

 It is very easy to make a mistake speaking a foreign language.
 People often get a good laugh out of the way foreigners butcher their language.
 I remember once overhearing a conversation in a waiting room between a girl who was going to start high school and a much older woman who might have been her grandmother.
 The girl said she was interested in taking French.
 The older woman warned her, “Oh, they don’t teach you the kind of French that they speak in France.
 When you go over to France and speak French the way they teach you in high school, the people just laugh at you.”